pifroggi/vs_undistort/README.md

 Mode "bicubic" is a bit slower and may oversharpen slightly, but no blur.

 __*`scales`* (optional)__
-Sets which distortion scales should be fixed via `scales=[True, True, True]`, which stands for `[coarse, middle, fine]`.
+Sets which distortion scales get fixed via `scales=[True, True, True]`, which stands for `[coarse, middle, fine]`.
 Set one or more to False to disable them.
 This is an experimental feature and may get removed if it turns out to be useless.

 __*`device`* (optional)__
 Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be extremely slow on CPU.